SharePoint/sp-dev-docs/docs/spfx/overview-graphhttpclient.md

 ### Use for Microsoft Graph access only

 Use the **GraphHttpClient** class only to access Microsoft Graph.
 The URL specified in the request must begin with the version of the Microsoft Graph API (either **v1.0** or **beta**), followed by the API operation.
-Any other URL will return an error.
+Any other URL returns an error.

 ### Permissions